nnethery/eye2content/README.md

 ### Exporting Data as CSV

-I export the collected eye movement data as a CSV file by reading records from the `EyeData` entity, creating a `TabularData` object, and converting it to CSV format.
+I export the collected eye movement data as a CSV file by reading records from the `EyeData` entity and converting it to CSV format.
 Once the CSV file is prepared, I present a `UIActivityViewController` allowing the user to share the file via AirDrop or other sharing methods.

 ### User Interface